-Requirements and guidance for use of the Department's strategically sourced vehicles is included in Commerce Acquisition Manual 1313.301 (The Department of Commerce Purchase Card
+Requirements and guidance for the use of the Department's strategically sourced vehicles is included in Commerce Acquisition Manual 1313.301 (The Department of Commerce Purchase Card Program).

-Program).
 Policy and guidance on the Department's strategic sourcing initiatives are routinely communicated to purchase card participants.
 Purchase card spending reports are reviewed to analyze spending patterns for strategically sourced vehicles.
-Compliance with strategic sourcing policies is also in purchase card program management reviews.
+Strategic sourcing is also an element included in purchase card program management compliance reviews.